cyyllam/movie-explorer/documents/proposal.md

 - Understand our digital competitors.

-- Creating an effective information architecture that reduces the number of clicks away from the homepage to allow search engines and users to find content in as few clicks as possible.
+- Creating an effective information architecture that reduces the number of clicks away from the homepage.
+This will allow search engines and users to find content in as few clicks as possible.

-- Implement responsive design
+- Implement responsive design.

 - Optimize with Python or R!
-Using common tools of data science to gather data and evidence of traffic on your own site rather than relying on speculation.
-The data analysis on log files for example and other metrics is allowing you to tell a story about the website and its traffic.
+Use common tools of data science to gather data and evidence of traffic on your own site rather than relying on speculation.
+The data analysis on log files or other metrics allows you to tell a story about the website and its traffic.